Xbox One X does everything the Xbox One S does but in 4K resolution. It offers limited visual enhancements for 1080p TV owners.

 |Price||$499 (with Kinect)||$249/$349/$399||$499|

-Namely, the processing power of the X’s GPU is 6 teraflops, which makes it more than 4 times as powerful as the Xbox One S. On top of that, the RAM capacity is not only significantly higher, but it also utilizes GDDR5 memory instead of the now-outdated DDR3.
+Namely, the processing power of the X’s GPU is 6 teraflops, which makes it more than four times as powerful as the Xbox One S. On top of that, the RAM capacity is not only significantly higher, but it also utilizes GDDR5 memory instead of the now-outdated DDR3.
 Additionally, the 256-bit memory bus has jumped to 384-bit, giving the memory higher bandwidth.

-Finally, it should also be noted that the Xbox One X comes with a 4K Blu-Ray player, making it the only console currently out that has that feature and is also part of the reason for its high price tag.
+Finally, it should also be stated that the Xbox One X comes with a 4K Blu-Ray player, making it the only console currently out that has that feature and is also part of the reason for its high price tag.

-XBOX One X vs XBOX One S – The Performance
+Xbox One X vs Xbox One S – The Performance

 Now, that’s all good on paper but as we know, you can’t trust hardware specifications to be a good estimate of how it will actually perform.